 If you want to have a very clear stock, after straining all vegetables from broth bring it back to a boil and add 3 egg whites, stirring lightly until they turn white.
 The egg whites usually pick up the fine particles floating and you can then discard.
 Or you can simple use a fine strainer lined with cheesecloth to keep it clear.

 I have poured the final stock into ice cube trays to freeze and put in freezer Zip Lock bags for quick use, sterile glass jars to keep in the refrigerator, or plastic freezer containers for future use.
 Here is that recipe.

-- 1 brown onion quartered, skin left on
+- 1 yellow onion quartered, skin left on

 - 3 ribs of celery coarsely chopped

 - 2 large carrots coarsely chopped